OVillani/LimeSurvey-AdNote-Plugin/README.md

 Screenshot (question overview):
 ![clipboard27](https://user-images.githubusercontent.com/6983432/36948357-29761ab2-1fda-11e8-912f-b047f3a4319a.jpg)
-*Questions overview shows notes and todo's as well*
+*Questions summary shows notes and todo's as well*

 # Purpose
 Sometimes it is a good idea to keep some information for questions for the long run.